bebound/bebound.github.io/content/posts/difference-between-value-and-pointer-variable-in-defer-in-go.md

 Process finished with exit code 0
 ```

-The defer code in `subGoroutine` will not execute.
+The defer code in main goroutine are executed, but those in `subGoroutine` will not be executed.

 ## Ref: {#ref}